 Why store breast milk?

-The most obvious reason to pump and store breast milk is if you’re going to be away from your baby for work.
 But keeping a stash of expressed breast milk is still a great idea for many other reasons:

 - You can offer feeds from a bottle if that is the way you or your baby prefer.